bio-chris/BioSegNet/README.md

 * Select the project directory in which a trained model file has been generated
 * Select the folder in which previously unseen 8-bit images are located in to test model prediction
 * If the folder contains only images files you may select "One folder" but in case it contains subfolders in which the images are located, then select "Multiple folders" to generate segmentations for all subfolders
-* Generate measurement table: automatically generates excel or csv tables in which the average, median, standard deviation, standard error, minimum and maximum of intensity and shape descriptor values of each image are added